Skip to content

 The Chamber organized a regional festival – NorthFest, which evolved into LakeFest, and after a 10-year run it simply became too successful and outgrew the Jetton Park Facilities.
 LakeFest was a driving force that galvanized Lake Norman's rapidly growing business and civic communities by attracting more residents, which lead to new neighborhoods and development.

-n 1999, recognizing that Lake Norman was the common thread binding together the fabric of the North Mecklenburg, South Iredell and Lincolnton County communities, the Chamber changed its name from the North Mecklenburg Chamber to the Lake Norman Chamber of Commerce.
-The Chamber also stepped up its advocacy on transportation issues and working with the Cabarrus Regional and Lincolnton-Lincoln County Chamber formed a Tri-County Regional Chamber Transportation Task Force which successfully lobbied for the first NC DOT Access Management Study of a multi jurisdictional road improvement project - NC Hwy 73 which involved three counties and many more towns with jurisdiction over land use.
-It led to the present day N.C.
-Hwy 73 Council of Planning that studies and recommends land use plans and improvements in that corridor.
+In 1999, recognizing that Lake Norman was the common thread binding together the fabric of the North Mecklenburg, South Iredell and Lincolnton County communities, the Chamber changed its name from the North Mecklenburg Chamber to the Lake Norman Chamber of Commerce.
+The Chamber also stepped up its advocacy on transportation issues and working with the Cabarrus Regional and Lincolnton-Lincoln County Chamber formed a Tri-County Regional Chamber Transportation Task Force which successfully lobbied for the first NC DOT Access Management Study of a multi-jurisdictional road improvement project - NC Hwy 73 which involved three counties and many more towns with jurisdiction over land use.
+It led to the present-day N.C.
+Hwy 73 Council of Planning those studies and recommends land use plans and improvements in that corridor.

 The Chamber also weighed in on Interstate 77 improvements, the expediting of the I-485 loop and Mecklenburg County transit as well as lobbying for more classroom space and new schools for North Mecklenburg.

-In the summer of 2002, the Lake Norman Chamber which by now numbered more than 1,000 business members, contracted with the economic development consultant firm of Leak-Goforth to create a strategic plan for primary job creation and a blueprint for economic development efforts in North Mecklenburg.
-The results of which was another successful partnership between the towns, the chamber, and the business community in the creation of today's Lake Norman Regional Economic Development Corporation.
+In the summer of 2002, the Lake Norman Chamber, which now numbered more than 1,000 business members, contracted with the economic development consultant firm of Leak-Goforth to create a strategic plan for primary job creation and a blueprint for economic development efforts in North Mecklenburg.
+The results of which were another successful partnership between the towns, the chamber, and the business community in the creation of today's Lake Norman Regional Economic Development Corporation.

 Lake Norman is a great place to live, work, and visit.
 However, just as the generation of business and elected leaders worked to build a solid foundation for our success, we still have ways to go before we rest.
 We need more classroom space, employment opportunities for our citizens, and lake access for public swimming.
 North Mecklenburg must have a magistrate, improved transportation infrastructure, and a balanced tax structure between business and commerce and our residential tax base.